 The primary and backup power supplies for all OmniSwitch 6855 models are external.
-The power supplies for OS6855-U10 and OS6855-14 models come in the form of a power "brick."
+The power supplies for the smaller models come in the form of a power "brick."
 The Power over Ethernet (PoE) brick is separate from the main chassis power supply and is only required if the PoE capabilities of the switch are in use.